vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/end-to-end-acknowledgements.md

 ## Design

-When a participating [source][sources] receives an event, or batch or events, it can optionally create a **batch notifier** for those events.
+When a participating [source][sources] receives an event, or batch of events, it can optionally create a **batch notifier** for those events.
 The batch notifier has two parts: one part stays with the source, and the other part is attached to the events.
 When the events reach their [destination sink][sinks] and are processed by the sink, Vector captures the status of the response